Back to Living Real Change

 How can people avoid catching measles?

 Immunization is very effective.
-Measles could be eradicated if we can promote global immunization efforts, but the recent anti-vaccination movement has resulted in a global increase in measles cases as well as the return of measles in locations where it had been eradicated.
+If we can promote global immunization efforts, measles could be eradicated.
+Still, the recent anti-vaccination movement has resulted in a worldwide increase in measles cases and the return of measles in locations where it had been eradicated.

-Measles is spread from person to person and is airborne, meaning it can be spread without touching any surfaces or exposed to any particulates.
-Measles can remain live within the air for up to two hours after a person infected with measles coughs or sneezes.
+Measles is spread from person to person and is airborne, meaning it can spread without touching surfaces or exposure to particulates.
+Measles can remain live in the air for up to two hours after a person infected with measles coughs or sneezes.
 Individuals are considered contagious from four days before through four days after the rash appears.

 Are adults at risk for measles, too?

-Adults who have not been vaccinated or who had their immune system compromised following organ transplant or chemotherapy are at risk.
+Adults who are not vaccinated or who have their immune system compromised following organ transplant or chemotherapy are at risk.

 The measles vaccine is part of a live virus vaccine series called MMR.
-MMR requires at least two doses and is typically given between 12-15 months and 4-6 years of age.
-However, the second dose can be given earlier as long as it is separated by at least 28 days.
+MMR requires at least two doses; children typically receive it at 12-15 months and 4-6 years.
+However, doctors can give a second dose earlier if separated by at least 28 days.

 Is this measles outbreak concerning?

 Yes.
-The measles outbreak is particularly concerning given how easily it is spread and that it is potentially fatal.
+The measles outbreak is particularly concerning given how easily it spreads and is potentially fatal.
 Even more concerning is the continued anti-vaccination movement, which results in hesitance to immunize children even among parents who would not describe themselves as part of the movement.
-At this point I don’t see any evidence that the movement will shrink, despite severe health outcomes directly caused by the movement and substantial literature revealing the safety of immunization.
+Doctors don’t see any evidence that the movement will shrink despite severe health outcomes directly caused by the movement and substantial literature revealing the safety of immunization.

-Do you expect this measles outbreak to be contained?
+Do you expect to contain this measles outbreak?

-Because MMR is extremely effective, we will be able to contain the current outbreaks, but future outbreaks in other locations will continue unless we can eradicate measles through global immunization efforts.
-At this point I am not optimistic, given the hard line anti-immunization attitudes among a small but not insignificant number of individuals.
+Because MMR is highly effective, we can contain the current outbreaks, but future outbreaks in other locations will continue unless we can eradicate measles through global immunization efforts.
+Doctors are not optimistic at this point, given the hard-line anti-immunization attitudes among a small but not insignificant number of individuals.

 Need to make an appointment with a Piedmont physician?
 Save time, book online